 This shopping center and also the streets near Fisherman’s Wharf, are good places to view mimes.
 If you are not planning on putting any money in their cap or tray, I recommend watching them from a distance.
 I found that when you stand in front of them and watch and don’t offer them any money, they will display frustration and walk away.
 There are also some great photo opportunities of Angel Island or Alcatraz Island from Ghiradelli Square.
 One is Alcatraz framed between some of the buildings which makes a nice photograph.
 Website: www.ghirardellisq.com

-Japan Center contains several small shopping areas.
+Japan Town contains several small shopping areas.
 These are the Kintetsu, East, and Kinokuniya.
-These shopping areas have many art galleries, antique stores, and restaurants.
+These shopping areas have many art galleries, antique stores, and restaurants including some highly recommended Ramen stops such as Hinodeya Dashi.
 The shops specialize in Japanese goods.
-Japan Center is bordered by Post, Geary, Laguna, and Fillmore streets.
+We recommend Hotel Kabuki as a very central place to stay within walking distance everything within Japan Town.
+The region is bordered by Post, Geary, Laguna, and Fillmore streets.
 More info about Japan Town here: www.sfjapantown.org

 There are many shops scattered along the pier, and then also along the main street that parallels the marina.
 A regionally famous resting spot for the local seal lions is located next to the pier – and visitors can sit down on the wooden platforms to observe their behavior.